MrCoolPotato/vHook/README.md

 2. **Configure your environment variables:**

-Create a `.env` file in the root directory and populate it with your credentials:
+Create a `.env` file(check example) in the root directory and populate it with your credentials:

 ```